Joey Meneses Player Props: Nationals vs. Reds

 Reds Pitching Rankings

-- The pitching staff for the Reds has a collective 8.7 K/9, which ranks 15th in MLB.
+- The Reds pitching staff is 17th in MLB with a collective 8.6 strikeouts per nine innings.

-- The Reds have the 27th-ranked team ERA across all MLB pitching staffs (4.99).
+- The Reds have a 4.95 team ERA that ranks 27th across all MLB pitching staffs.

-- Reds pitchers combine to allow the fifth-most home runs in baseball (114 total, 1.4 per game).
+- Reds pitchers combine to surrender 115 total home runs at a clip of 1.4 per game (fourth-most in baseball).

+- Kennedy will make his first start of the season for the Reds.

+- It's the first appearance this season for the 28-year-old righty, and his first outing in more than a year.

 © 2023 Data Skrive.
 All rights reserved.